TateMedia/pagediff/README.md

 1. It probably counts as a bug, but the image heights are fixed when the width is set.
 Need to adjust based on the rendered page height.

+2. Add output filename and direct comparison mode to batch system.